sswam/allemande/doc/intro.md

 - Click the **Help** tab, and ask some questions about the app.
 - Ask Yenta to introduce you to some different characters.

+## Become a Patron!

+Free-tier users have access to all models and features, but subscribers get some good perks too.

+[We do need your help](https://www.patreon.com/allychat), if you can.
+Subscriptions start at $5 / month.
+You can also join as a free member.

+Subscribers enjoy perks including:
+- Your name and links in the credits!
+- Up to 100× higher usage allowance
+- Access to members-only chat rooms
+- Priority support (down to 1hr response time)
+- Early access to alpha/beta features
+- We add AI models for you
+- We implement new features for you
+- Custom LoRA models and AI characters